1: Esthwaite Improvement Project

 The site covers a diverse series of habitats ranging from open water, swamp and fen to marshy grasslands, willow and alder carr and drier oak woodland.
 This series of habitats is particularly well represented at Elterwater, being the most extensive and one of the least disturbed examples of lakeshore wetlands in South Cumbria.
 Few lakeshore transition habitats of similar quality remain in Cumbria, other examples in South Cumbria are North Fen National Nature Reserve, White Moss Common, Rydal and Pull Wyke Bay, Windermere.

 For approximately 40 years until the late 1990’s the waste water treatment plant (WWTP) which served the village of Elterwater and the Langdale valley discharged treated water into the inner basin of Elterwater.
-Whilst this discharge was consented, it contributed considerable amounts of nutrients into the inner basin which have, over the decades, accumulated and currently cause the lake to have poor ecological quality with frequent episodes of anoxia, algal blooms and is poor habitat for the majority of species of fish and plants that should be present in this protected area.
+Whilst this discharge was consented, it contributed considerable amounts of nutrients into the inner basin which have, over the decades, accumulated and currently cause the lake to have poor ecological quality with frequent episodes of anoxia (no oxygen), algal blooms and is poor habitat for the majority of species of fish and plants that should be present in this protected area.

 South Cumbria Rivers Trust are working with United Utilities in a joint project to remediate the lake and return it to its former glory!
 The project has two phases;